Trafficking Defects in Parkinson’s Disease

 Sharp Edge Labs uses its protein trafficking assay technology to screen for compounds that can restore GBA trafficking in the brain.
 A useful by-product of this work is the possibility of discovering drugs that could also be used for treating lysosomal storage disorders, like Gauchers, with the added benefit of treating the other CNS manifestations of these diseases.

-Sharp Edge Labs will use neurons created using stem-cells from GBA-Parkinson’s patients to validate compounds from our screening assay, and to drive the optimization of those compounds to develop a clinical candidate with CNS penetrance, safety, and functional rescue of GBA in the brains of GBA-mutant Parkinson’s patients.
+Having discovered trafficking correctors and activators in our screens Sharp Edge Labs uses stem cell-derived neurons to validate these compounds, and to drive the optimization of those compounds to develop a clinical candidate with CNS penetrance, safety, and functional rescue of GBA in the brains of GBA-mutant Parkinson’s patients.

 6. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4102607/, http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2856322/